Moussycat/Moussycat/README.md

     I have always enjoyed sharing my knowledge and experience with others, whether by *teaching* or by *promoting women in STEM*.

-    I am looking for a role where I can keep growing as an engineer, have fun by contributing to challenging projects and work with talented people driving innovation in electronics. <br>
+    I am looking for a role where I can keep growing as an engineer, have fun by contributing to challenging projects and work with talented people driving innovation in electronics.

 ---